On Testing Independence and Goodness-of-fit in Linear Models: Simulation study and data analysis

 \subsection{Real data analysis}

-We consider two well-known regression data sets and illustrate the performance of our procedure on them.
-The first data set involves understanding the relation between the atmospheric ozone level and a variety of atmospheric pollutants (e.g., nitrogen dioxide, carbon dioxide, sulphur dioxide, etc.) and contain 8 predictors, and is studied in equation (2) of \cite{Xia09}.
-For a complete background on the data set see the reports of the World Health Organization (2003), Bonn, Switzerland.
-As illustrated in \cite{Xia09}, the data set certainly exhibits a non-linear trend.
-However, neither \cite{StuteEtAl98} nor \cite{Fan01} reject the linear model specification at 5\% significance level, which implies that their methods are not efficient with multiple regressors.
-Our procedure yields a $p$-value of $0.02$.
+\begin{example} The first data set involves understanding the relation between the atmospheric ozone level and a variety of atmospheric pollutants, e.g.\ nitrogen dioxide, carbon dioxide, sulphur dioxide, etc., and weather conditions, including daily temperature and humidity.
+The data set contains daily measurements for the year 1997 on 9 variables, and is studied in \cite{Xia09}.
+For a complete background on the data set see the reports of the World Health Organization (2003), Bonn, Switzerland; the data set is available at http://www.ihapss.jhsph.edu/data/data.htm.
+As illustrated in \cite{Xia09}, the data exhibit a non-linear trend.
+Figure~\ref{fig:DiagPlots}(a) shows the residuals, obtained from the fit in equation (2) of \cite{Xia09}, against temperature, and clearly illustrates the dependence of the residuals on the predictor.
+However, neither~\cite{StuteEtAl98} nor~\cite{Fan01} reject the linear model specification at $5$\% significance level, which implies that their methods are not efficient with multiple regressors.
+Our procedure yields a $p$-value of $0.02$. \end{example} \begin{example} We study the Boston housing data, collected by \cite{HR78} to study the effect of air pollution on real estate prices in the greater Boston area.
+The data consist of 506 observations on 16 variables, with each observation pertaining to one census tract.
+We use the version of the data that incorporates the minor corrections found by \cite{GP96}.
+Figure~\ref{fig:DiagPlots}(b) shows the residual plot for the model fitted by \cite{HR78}, which clearly exhibits heteroscedasticity.
+Our procedure yields a $p$-value of essentially 0 while the method of \cite{StuteEtAl98} yields a $p$-value of over 0.2. \end{example}

-The other example we consider is the {\it savings} data set given in \cite{Faraway05} (see Chapter 3, page 31).
-This data set consists of some economic measurements collected for 50 countries and has 4 predictors.
-It is used in the book as an illustration of the various inferential techniques using multiple linear regression.
-For this data our method, along with that of \cite{StuteEtAl98} and \cite{Fan01}, accepts the null hypothesis \eqref{eq:H_0}.
-We observe a $p$-value of $0.2$ for our method.
-Thus, there is a natural agreement among the competing procedures, as can be expected from a data set used to demonstrate multiple linear regression.